rosek86/bluetooth-hci/docs/nRF52840dongle.md

 ![Programmer Tool Image](imgs/nrf-select-device.png)

-## 4. Connect and program the nRF52840 Dongle
+## 4. Connect and program

 - Open the `Programmer` tool.
 - Connect the **nRF52840 dongle** to your computer.
-- Click on `Select Devices` and choose the dongle for flashing.
+- Click on `Select Devices` and choose the device for flashing.
 It should appear on the list as **Open DFU Bootloader**.

 ## 5. Add firmware file